toptal/davinci-github-actions/.changeset/proud-mails-whisper.md

 ---

-- Add `path` parameter to specify the directory to run yarn
+- Add `path` parameter to specify the directory where to run `yarn install` command